devflowinc/ruby-sdk/docs/TopicApi.md

 > <Array<Topic>> get_all_topics_for_user(user_id, tr_dataset)

-get_all_topics_for_user
+Get All Topics for User

-get_all_topics_for_user  Get all topics belonging to a the auth'ed user.
+Get All Topics for User  Get all topics belonging to a the auth'ed user.
 Soon, we plan to allow specification of the user for this route and include pagination.

 ### Examples